 29.Terms and Policies Agreements: The main purpose of this agreement is to maintain your rights to exclude users from your app in the event that they abuse your app, where you maintain your legal rights against potential app abusers, and so on.

-32.Website Disclaimer: The Purpose of Website disclaimer is a great way to protect yourself against many different claims of liability.
+32.Website Disclaimer: The Purpose of a website disclaimer is a great way to protect yourself against many different claims of liability.
 As long as your disclaimer is well-written and relevant to your site, it should play an important role on the legal side of your business.

 35.Service Agreement: The purpose is to provide you with services (such as app development, launch party catering, or office cleaning) or to provide services to others.